TymbalTech/themysteriesoftheuniverse/README.md

   - `android-chrome-512x512.png`: High-resolution icon for Android devices.
   - `apple-touch-icon.png`: Icon for iOS devices.
   - `CNAME`: Specifies the custom domain for GitHub Pages.
+  - `CODE_OF_CONDUCT.md`: Document outlining the expected behavior and guidelines for contributors.
+  - `CONTRIBUTING.md`: Guidelines for contributing to the project.
   - `favicon-16x16.png`: Standard favicon size.
   - `favicon-32x32.png`: Standard favicon size.
   - `favicon.ico`: The favicon file.
   - `generate-version.js`: Node.js script to generate `version.txt` with the last commit date and time.
   - `index.html`: The main HTML file for the project.
+  - `LICENSE.md`: Document specifying the license under which the project is distributed.
   - `package-lock.json`: Auto-generated file for npm dependencies.
   - `package.json`: Configuration file for npm, including scripts and dependencies.
   - `README.md`: Documentation for the project, with details about what is developed and what will be developed.
+  - `SECURITY.md`: Security policy document outlining how to report vulnerabilities.
-  - `site.manifest`: File created for PWA support.
+  - `site.manifest`: File created for Progressive Web App (PWA) support.
   - `version.txt`: File that stores the last commit date and time.

 ## Recent Updates